osamah22/Restaurant-Platforms/README.md

     Order Management: Users can create and update orders with multiple food items from different restaurants.
     Restaurant and Food Item Association: Orders are linked to specific restaurants and food items, ensuring data integrity and a smooth user experience.
     Robust Error Handling: The project includes validation checks and error handling mechanisms to ensure that null or invalid data does not break the application.
+    User Authentication and Authorization: Implement user jwt-token-based authentication to access to certain API endpoints.

 Technologies Used

     ASP.NET Core: Web API framework for building RESTful services.